py5coding/py5book/content/user_functions.md

 And finally, the `pre_draw()` and `post_draw()` user functions.
 These functions are only for Sketches that use the Processing library [Camera3D](https://ixora.io/projects/camera-3D/) with py5; without Camera3D, py5 will never call them.

 Support for these user functions are a part of py5 because the author of py5, [@hx2A](https://github.com/hx2A/), is also the author of Camera3D.

+Like the [Processing Video Library](https://processing.org/reference/libraries/video/index.html), you must download Camera3D and make it available to py5.
+You can download the library from [https://ixora.io/downloads/camera3D/Camera3D.zip](https://ixora.io/downloads/camera3D/Camera3D.zip).
+Unzip the contents and put it in a `jars` sub-directory.

 Camera3D alters Processing execution in such a way that the user's `draw()` function is called multiple times.
 The `pre_draw()` and `post_draw()` user functions will be called once, regardless of how many times `draw()` is called.
 Code that you want to be called once per frame should be included here.